-As the island’s name may suggest, almost the entirety of the centre of Mangrove Cay consists of red mangroves (Rhizophora mangle).
+As the island’s name may suggest, almost the entirety of the center of Mangrove Cay consists of red mangroves (Rhizophora mangle).
 Small and narrow dunes environments line much of the cay’s coast.

 As a nature reserve, it’s prohibited to fish, collect conch or lobster, or take any natural or historical object from Mangrove Cay.
 Likewise, it’s illegal to disturb wildlife.